Mohammed-Alqarni/Hotel-Review-Sentiment-Analysis/README.md

 - **Model Performance**: The Logistic Regression model achieved an accuracy of approximately 81%, indicating good performance in predicting sentiment from review text.
 - **Common Themes**:
-  - *Positive Reviews*: Words like "clean", "friendly", "comfortable", and "excellent" were prevalent.
+  - *Positive Reviews*: Words like "clean," "friendly," "comfortable," and "excellent" were prevalent.
-  - *Negative Reviews*: Frequent mentions of "dirty", "noisy", "poor", and "disappointing".
+  - *Negative Reviews*: Frequent mentions of "dirty," "noisy," "poor," and "disappointing."
 - **Location Insights**:
   - *Highest Ratings*: California (CA) and New York (NY) had the highest average ratings, suggesting higher customer satisfaction.
   - *Areas for Improvement*: Some provinces showed lower ratings, highlighting regions where service enhancements are needed.